brandonbaker40/clicalc/README.md

 # Clicalc

-A simple command line calculator.
+A command line calculator that doesn't use the easiest methods to evaluation mathematical expressions.
+Because why wouldn't you?

 Multiplication, division, addition, and subtraction supported.

 ## Usage